Foehn wind: Causes

 There are four known causes of the Foehn warming and drying effect.
 These mechanisms often act together, with their contributions varying depending on the size and shape of the mountain barrier and on the meteorological conditions, such as the upstream wind speed, temperature and humidity.

 Condensation and precipitation

 When winds blow over elevated terrain, air forced upwards expands and cools due to the decrease in pressure with height.
-Since colder air can hold less water vapour, moisture condenses to form clouds and precipitates as rain or snow on the mountain's upwind slopes.
-The change of state from vapour to liquid water releases latent heat energy which heats the air, partially countering the cooling that occurs as the air rises.
+Since colder air can hold less water vapor, moisture condenses to form clouds and precipitates as rain or snow on the mountain's upwind slopes.
+The change of state from vapor to liquid water releases latent heat energy which heats the air, partially countering the cooling that occurs as the air rises.
 The subsequent removal of moisture as precipitation renders this heat gain by the air irreversible, leading to the warm, dry, Foehn conditions as the air descends in the mountain's lee.
 This mechanism has become a popular textbook example of atmospheric thermodynamics.
 However, the common occurrence of 'dry' Foehn events, where there is no precipitation, implies there must be other mechanisms.